| |

 Camp Cooker Pumpkin Pie

 This camp cooker pumpkin pie is a simple and yummy treat to make while camping.
-With camping season upon us I thought that it was high time that I share one of our favorite pie iron pies.
+With camping season upon us, I thought that it was high time that I share one of our favorite pie iron pies.

-Too busy to make this right away?!
+Too busy to make this right away?
 Pin it for later!
-Pin this recipe to your favorite camping board on Pinterest and it’ll be waiting for you when you’re ready.
+Pin this post to your favorite board onย Pinterestย and it will be there when youโ€™re ready!

 Making dessert in a camp cooker while camping is brilliant.
-It allows for the kids to make their own individual serving size over the campfire and keeps the mess to a minimum.
+It allows for the kids to make their own individual serving over the campfire and keeps the mess to a minimum.

 This post contains affiliate links.

-• A Pie Iron Camp Cooker makes cooking over the open fire super easy.
-Check out these 20+ Pie Iron Recipe Ideas for tons of camp cooker inspiration!
-Or visit my how to use a pie iron post for tips.
+• Aย pie iron camp cookerย makes cooking over the open fire super easy.
+Check out theseย 20+ Pie Iron Recipe Ideasย for tons of camp cooker inspiration!
+Or visit myย how to use a pie ironย post for tips.

-• Foil Pie Plates make tinfoil packet meals even easier with the sturdy base that they provide.
+• Foil pie platesย make tinfoil packet meals even easier with the sturdy base that they provide.ย

-• We love these BBQ Cooking Gloves because they make handling campfire food a whole lot safer!
+• We love theseย BBQ cooking glovesย because they make handling campfire food a whole lot safer!

-My boys love the combination of flaky pastry, pie filling and whipping cream in this recipe.
-I love that its delicious but not fussy to create!
+My boys love the combination of flaky pastry, pie filling, and whipping cream in this recipe.
+I love that it’s delicious, but not fussy to create!

-4. Cook over the fire for approximately 5 minutes per side.
+4. Cook over medium heat or hot coals for 5โ€“6 minutes per side.

 5. Unlatch and check the pie for doneness frequently so that it does not burn.
 The pie is done when the dough is golden on the outside.

-6. Top with whipping cream and serve.
-Whenever I pack whipping cream to take camping it does not last very long.
-Often this camp cooker dessert becomes more whipping cream than actual pie.
-And if I am being totally honest, the whipping cream doesn’t always even make it onto the pie but goes straight into the boys mouths.
+Whenever I pack whipping cream to take camping, it does not last very long.
+In fact, this camp cooker dessert often becomes more whipping cream than actual pie.
+And if I am being totally honest, the whipped cream doesn’t always even make it onto the pie, but goes straight into the boys’ mouths.

-• When cooking with a camp cooker, begin by applying non stick cooking spray or oil to the inside of both cooking plates.
+• When cooking with a camp cooker, begin by applying nonstick cooking spray or oil to the inside of both cooking plates.
 This step is important so that your delicious meal doesn’t stick to the plates and burn.

 • Place your recipe ingredients into the cooker before closing and latching it.

 • Cook the recipe over an open fire.
-We recommend placing the cooker over the fire for two minutes before unlatching, checking for doneness and flipping the cooker over to cook the other side.
+We recommend placing the cooker over the fire for two minutes before unlatching, checking for doneness, and flipping the cooker over to cook the other side.

-• Use caution when handling both the metal latch and handles as they can become hot while cooking.
+• Use caution when handling both the metal latch and handles, as they can become hot while cooking.

 We always have camp cookers packed in the travel trailer for camping.
-They are such a handy tool for making quick meals, snacks and desserts.
+They are such a handy tool for making quick meals, snacks, and desserts.

 We’ve even pulled them out to use at home on the deck with our propane fire pit.
 The kids love using camp cookers for dessert at home too!